What is sashiko?

 Click here for more visible mending tutorials:

-Visit my shop for mending materials, including sashiko style mending transfers.
+Visit my shop for mending materials, including sashiko style visible mending transfers.